Visit us at OLLI.DU.EDU

 When are classes held?

 Lifelong learning through OLLI meets for three eight-week terms during the year.
 The fall session begins in mid-September, the winter term begins in mid-January, and the spring term begins at the beginning of April.
-Most classes meets weekly for two hours either in the morning or afternoon for four, six, or eight week periods.
+Most classes meet weekly for two hours either in the morning or afternoon for four, six, or eight week periods.
 Currently about 40% of our courses are offered in-person at three campuses and the balance are offered online via Zoom.

 How are classes taught?